emirhanpehlevan/emirhanpehlevan.github.io/all_collections/_posts/2022-6-06-cheatsheet-of-datastructs.md

 ---
 layout: post
-title: Why Non-Linear Data Structures
+title: CheatSheet of Structures
-date: 2022-6-06 10:20:00
+date: 2022-6-06 10:38:00
-categories: [Non-Linear, Data Structures, Big Data, Artificial Intelligence]
+categories: [CheatSheet, Data Structures, Analytics]
 ---

 Here, you can access the analysis data you want to reach with data structures in a short way.